Vaibhavkale-123/Product-Landing-Webpage-Headphones-V4/README.md

 ## Description

 This project showcases a landing page for a headphone product.
 It includes sections for product features, images, and a call to action.
 The design is responsive and user-friendly.

+## Images

+The images used in this project are for practice purposes only and are owned by their respective owners.
+You can add images to your project by placing them in an images folder and linking them in your HTML file

 ## Usage

 Open the index.html file in your browser to view the landing page.